jstuecker/pytest-jax-bench/README.md

     jb = jax_bench(jit_rounds=10, jit_warmup=1)
     jb.measure(fn_jit=jax.jit(rfft), x=x)
 ```
-For now this only works if not using `--forked`.
-The plot will only be saved if a figure is returned, but of course you have the option to save the figure yourself.
+The plot will be saved automatically in a reasonable path if a figure is returned, but of course you also have the option to save the figure yourself and not return anything.

 For parameterized tests it is additionally possible to define a summary plot via `plot_summary`.
 In this case the data will contain the merged information of the tests with different parameters (`plot` would create one plot per parameter instead).
 For convenience it is also possible to set the `only_last` flag that will pre-filter the data, so that it only contains the result of the most recent run per parameter/tag.
 ```python